Galactic Dust Extinction Service: Program Interface

-Introduction Examples XML Output Description of XML Tags
+Introduction Input Parameters Examples XML Output Description of XML Tags

-The Galactic Dust Reddening and Extinction service can be accessed via an HTTP GET/POST program interface where the request is a set of "parameter=value" pairs and the return is an XML document containing the results of the area statistics, an extinction table , and the URLs of the image cutouts from the following three maps: E(B-V) reddening, 100 micron intensity, and dust temperature.
+The Galactic Dust Reddening and Extinction service can be accessed via an HTTP GET/POST program interface for a single position.
+The request contains a set of "parameter=value" pairs and the return is an XML document containing the results: statistics and URLs of image cutouts for E(B-V) reddening, 100 micron intensity, and dust temperature, and an extinction table.
 This document describes the input parameters and the structure of the returned XML.

 Input Parameters